dekuNukem/bob_cassette_rewinder/README.md

 Daan Tech quoted several benefits of Bob Cassettes:

-* Simple to use, no need to add detergent every wash, less mess.
+* Simple to use, no need to add detergent manually every wash.

 * Exact needed quantity is dispensed, less waste.